Proven-Paradox/shaper-system/Handbook.md

 As you gain Hero Tiers, you can increase the cost of this Ability to make it more effective.
 Every tier above 1, you can can begin increasing the cost by 2 MP to increase the multiplier by 1 and the continuous damage by your Strength.
 So 4 MP for a multiplier of 2 and 2x your Strength continuous damage at Tier 2, 6 MP for a multiplier of 3 and 3x Strength continuous damage at Tier 3, and so on.
 You can still use lower cost versions for lesser effect if you prefer.
 Description: This represents overwhelming and pinning down your foe with your power.
 This could be a choke-hold, wrapping a target in a powerful tail, biting down and latching on, and other types of holds and grabs.

-**Counterbane Stance**
-Blessing [Stance] [Strong Signature]
-Prerequisites: None
-Reserved: 5 MP
-//TODO Cost needs to scale somehow?
-Would need to add another effect that scales to prevent a
-//bitter taste
-Effect: You completely ignore Bane and Double Bane 10 when attacking.
-Otherwise, if an effect would cause you to gain Bane or Double Bane when attacking, increase the number by half your Strength, maximum 10.
-(Example: If you have 4 Strength, Bane 8 becomes Bane 10 for attacks while in this stance.)
-Description: A fighting stance that focuses on accuracy, allowing one to overcome distractions and hindrances.

 **Feral Strike**
 Attack [Strong Signature] [Overload]
 Action: Major